 Projects There will be a longer multipart project during the latter part of the term.
 The final part of this project will be due during exam week.

-Exams There will be two exams for all students that will meet outside of class.
-These dates and times are tentative; please watch piazza for the official announcement of exam times and locations.
+Exams There will be two exams for all students that will meet in Kent 107.